WeblateOrg/weblate/docs/admin/backup.rst

 :setting:`PROJECT_BACKUP_KEEP_DAYS` and :setting:`PROJECT_BACKUP_KEEP_COUNT`
 (it defaults to keep at most 3 backups for 30 days).

+Use the generated file to import project when :ref:`adding-projects`.

 .. note::

    Restoring of the backup might fail if the restoring server has different set